-- ArcGIS Notebook Server uses Linux containers in its Docker component.
-On Windows machines, the containers in an ArcGIS Notebook Server site are managed within a Linux emulator named MobyLinuxVM, which is contained within the Hyper-V environment.
+- ArcGIS Notebook Server with Linux containers uses a Linux emulator named MobyLinuxVM, which is contained within the Hyper-V environment, to manage its containers.

-- ArcGIS Notebook Server requires the Hyper-V role to already be installed on Windows Server and Windows 10.
+- ArcGIS Notebook Server with Linux containers requires the Hyper-V role to already be installed on Windows Server and Windows 10.

 - Certain virtualization environments do not allow Hyper-V to be enabled and operated in Windows.
 As a result, ArcGIS Notebook Server cannot be installed and operated in such environments.
 ArcGIS Notebook Server supports virtualized environments hosted on VMware vSphere 6.7 or later that have hardware-assisted virtualization (nested virtualization) enabled for the guest OS.
 Before you install ArcGIS Notebook Server, ensure that Docker is installed on your machine and supports Linux containers.

-- Starting at 10.7.1, ArcGIS Notebook Server supports multiple-machine sites.
+- ArcGIS Notebook Server supports multiple-machine sites.
 In Windows systems, Docker does not support mounting shared drives on containers, so the workspace directory must remain local on each machine.
 Because users can launch containers and open notebooks on each machine in a multiple-machine site, it's necessary that the content in the workspace directory be synchronized across machines.
 The steps to configure one method of replication are provided in Configure DFS replication for ArcGIS Notebook Server.